 SLADE.
 The tiny beach at the bottom of the Slade was a bygone favourite, now mainly forgotten, but deserves to be included for its location at the edge of Lower Town, Fishguard - in Welsh 'Y Cwm' - surely one of the most beautiful harbours in Wales.
 Parking and toilets at Lower Town.

 GOODWICK SANDS.
 Winner of the Seaside Award, the sand and shingle beach overlooks Fishguard Harbour and is sheltered by the breakwater and backed by a grassy bank.
 Safe bathing and popular with families.
-Ocean Lab features 'Ollie the octopus', cyber cafe, ocean quest, coffee shop, soft play area for under fives and tourist information centre.
-Plenty of parking space and toilets.
+Ocean Lab features ‘Ollie the octopus’, cyber cafe, ocean quest, coffee shop, soft play area for under fives and tourist information centre.
+Plenty of parking spaces and toilets.
 Shops, pubs and Post Office close by in Goodwick.

-FISHGUARD GUIDE
+FISHGUARD AND GOODWICK GUIDE 2008